-Discipline Area Earth and Space Science Core Essential Standards HS Core-Essential Standards are intended for ALL students to learn across 3 credits of high school science courses.
+Discipline Area Earth and Space Science Essential Standards HS essential Standards are intended for ALL students to learn across 3 credits of high school science courses.
 Key Concepts include but should not be limited to: Earth and Space Science Plus (+) Standards HS+ Standards are designed for students taking a high school Earth and space sciences (E) course.
-Key Concepts may include those listed in the essential standards and: Space Science HS.E2U2.17 Analyze, interpret, and critique supporting evidence for the Big Bang theory and the scale of the Universe theories related to the scale and expansion of the universe.
+Key Concepts may include those listed in the essential standards and: Space Science HS.E2U2.17 Analyze, interpret, and critique theories related to the scale and expansion of the universe.
 Scientific theories vs scientific laws, scientific investigation, phase change, theories and scientific evidence surrounding the origin of universe, galaxies, constellations, stars Analyze how the nebular theory explains solar system formation with distinct regions characterized by different types of planetary and other bodies.
 HS+E.E2U1.21 Obtain, evaluate, and communicate information about patterns of size and scale of the solar system, our galaxy, and the Universe.
 HS+E.E2U3.22 Evaluate the impact of technology on human understanding of the formation, scale, and composition of the Universe.
 Build on and apply concepts from HS.E2U2.17